chirag3vadher/stock-price-prediction/README.md

 - We chose the `yfinance` library for fetching historical stock price data due to its ease of use and extensive coverage of stock data.

 ### Feature Engineering
-- We calculated financial indicators like following
+- We calculated financial indicators using the `Ta` library
   - Trend Volatility Ratio (TVR)
   - Momentum Strength Index (MSI)
   - Adaptive Trend Indicator (ATI)